Pearl Harbor Tours vs. Tickets

-Pearl Harbor is open every day except New Year’s Day (January 1), Thanksgiving Day, and Christmas Day (December 25).
-The Pearl Harbor Visitor Center is open from 0700 to 1700 (5:00 pm).
-The last program to the Arizona Memorial begins at 1500 (3:00 pm).
+Pearl Harbor is open every day of the year, except New Year’s Day (January 1), Thanksgiving Day and Christmas Day (December 25).
+The Pearl Harbor Visitor Center is open from 0700 to 1700 (5:00 pm) and the last program to the Arizona Memorial begins at 1500 (3:00 pm).

 USS Arizona Memorial

 Pay tribute to those who gave for lives at the iconic USS Arizona Memorial.
 The site is dedicated to 1,102 (of 1,177) sailors and marines who were killed during the attack at Pearl Harbor in 1941.
 The USS Arizona Memorial sits above the sunken war ship and the site is only reachable by boat.